"""

 ----------

-Input data, either a similarity / distance matrix of shape
+Input data, either a similarity/dissimilarity matrix of shape

 (n_samples, n_samples), or a matrix of feature vectors of shape (n_samples, d_input).